-CP 88 proposes lending categories and associated monetary limits for each category within a CUs loan portfolio.
-From an overall perspective we feel that introducing such a series of lending limitations is a very blunt and imprecise approach which can only militate against efficient and effective lending practices at individual CU level.
+4. CP 88 proposes lending categories and associated monetary limits for each category within a CUs loan portfolio.
+From an overall perspective we feel that introducing such a series of limitations can only militate against efficient and effective lending practices at individual CU level.

 The role of the Board of Directors of a CU is to set down appropriate lending policies for each individual CU (taking into account its own unique characteristics and profile) which ensure the loan portfolio is managed in the most prudent and efficient manner for the benefit of its members.
 In our opinion boards of directors are better placed to decide high-level policy on how best to apportion and manage their lending portfolios.
-However, the thrust of CP88 is to micromanage CU loan portfolios through regulation rather than by allowing those closest to the coal-face to apportion and manage different lending categories, - as happens with other regulated entities.
+However, the thrust of

+CP88 is to micro-manage CU loan portfolios through regulation rather than by allowing those closest to the coal-face to apportion and manage different lending categories, - as happens with other regulated entities.
 This is unfair and unwarranted regulation.

-In specific terms Chapter 15 would like to make the following comments re this proposal; Lack of clarity re categories. • The main problem with the categorisations is that no clear definition of categories is provided so how can we assess the true implications of this proposal without clarity?
+Lack of clarity re categories.

+• The main problem with the categorisations is that no clear definition of categories is provided so how can we assess the true implications of this proposal without clarity?